 Housing Information for Tenants

-The Environmental Health Department can provide advice on tenancy rights and obligations.
+Our Environmental Health team can give advice about your tenancy rights and responsibilities.

 Tenancy Statements

-These repair obligations are outlined in the Private Tenancies (Northern Ireland) Order 2006
+You can find these rules in the Private Tenancies (Northern Ireland) Order 2006.

 Landlord Registration

-All private landlords must register with the Department for Communities Landlord Registration Scheme.
+All private landlords must register with the Department for Communities.
+The registration lasts three years, and landlords must renew it after that.

 Tenancy Deposit Scheme